 Instructions for Rehearing and Reopening of the Commission decision are in the Notice of Rights to Appeal mailed with the Commission decision.
 If you choose to file such a request electronically, follow the Email Filing Instructions located in the Filing Resources section below and send your request by email to LEO-UIAC-Info@michigan.gov.

-Recent Commission decisions can be accessed by clicking the UIAC Decision Search box below.
+Recent Commission decisions can be accessed by clicking the UIAC Decision Search box.
 To protect the privacy of the parties, party names and other sensitive information is redacted from decisions and orders.

-Notable Commission decisions with broad impact (Impact Cases) as well as First Impression cases can be accessed in the Notable Commission Decisions section.
+Notable Cases with broad impact (Impact Cases) as well as First Impression cases can be accessed in the Notable Cases section.

 Recent Circuit Court decisions can be accessed under Legal Resources.
 The Digest of Michigan Unemployment Insurance case law can be accessed under Legal Resources by clicking on the Commission Digest link.
-The case law in the Digest can be used by parties and their representatives to prepare in the presentation of an appeal before the ALJ and the Commission.
-Work is underway to update the Digest.
+The case law in the Digest can be used by parties and their representatives to assist in the preparation and presentation of appeals before ALJs, the Commission and the courts.

 P.O.
 Box 30475